kellemNegasi/perso-xai/README.md

 ### 3. CONSISTENCY

 ### 4. CONTINUITY
 Continuity currently reuses the stability-for-slight-variations test (Co-12 Section 6.4).
-For a handful of instances we apply a tiny Gaussian perturbation to the feature vector (noise is scaled by training-set standard deviation when available), approximate the attribution on the perturbed instance, and compute the absolute correlation between the perturbed and original attribution vectors.
+For a handful of instances we apply a tiny Gaussian perturbation to the feature vector (noise is scaled by training-set standard deviation when available), re-run the explainer on the perturbed instance, and compute the absolute correlation between the perturbed and original attribution vectors.
 Averaging those correlations yields the `continuity_stability` score—values close to 1 indicate explanations remain smooth under small input changes.
 Config knobs: `max_instances` (how many explanations to perturb), `noise_scale` (perturbation magnitude), and `random_state`.

 ### 5. CONTRASTIVITY